jakartaee/specifications/wombat/1.0/_index.md

 ## Plan Review

-This Specification Project's Plan Review was covered by the Creation Review which concluded successfully on 202x-xx-xx with the following results:
+This Specification Project's Plan Review was concluded successfully on 202x-xx-xx with the following results:

 | Representative                                 | Representative for: | Vote |
 |------------------------------------------------|---------------------|------|